briansunter/graph/site/content/pages/five-minute-journal.md

 - logseq
 url: /blog/five-minute-journal
 socialimage: /assets/image_1661064164296_0.png
-description:
-- Daily journal prompts and the 5 minute journal have been helpful to improve my writing skills
-- productivity
-- self-awareness
-- and thinking.
-I've included a list of journal prompts and journal questions I use for daily journaling
-- including the five minute journal writing prompts.
+description: Daily journal prompts and the 5 minute journal have been helpful to improve my writing skills, productivity, self-awareness, and thinking.
+I've included a list of journal prompts and journal questions I use for daily journaling , including the five minute journal writing prompts.
 title: five-minute-journal
 categories:
 lastMod: 2022-08-27